 Can ovulation be painful?

 Some women get a sharp pain in their lower abdomen, called mittelschmerz, as the ripe egg is released by the ovary.
-Rarely women may lose a small amount of blood when they ovulate too but a huge amount of pain shouldn’t be felt.
-If you are bleeding between periods or experiencing a lot of discomfort, you should consult your doctor straight away.
+Rarely women may lose a small amount of blood when they ovulate too and this is all perfectly normal.
+But a huge amount of pain shouldn’t be felt.
+If you are bleeding between periods unexpectedly or experiencing a lot of discomfort, you should consult your GP.

 Why can it be so difficult to get pregnant?

 Humans just aren’t very fertile as a species.
 You only have a one in three chance of conceiving every month – and that’s just when you’re a healthy twenty-something.
-As you get into your thirties those chances become less with fertility typically dropping in women from the age of 35.
+As you get into your thirties those chances become less with fertility typically declining much more drastically in women from around the age of 35.